JSBmanD/docs/pages/deep-linked-ads/snap-mobile-tracking.md

   ![image](/_assets/img/pages/deep-linked-ads/snap/build-your-ad.png)
 1. Finish building your Snap campaign.

+[block:callout]
+{
+  "type": "warning",
-!!! warning "Web Site as Fallback Required for Deferred Deep Linking"
-    Please ensure you choose <notranslate>**Web Site**</notranslate> as the <notranslate>**FALLBACK TYPE**</notranslate> and inserting the same Branch link into the provided field.
-If you choose <notranslate>**App Install**</notranslate> as the `FALLBACK TYPE`, users not properly routed will be sent to the App Store without the Branch link and deferred deep linking will not occur.
+  "title": "Web Site as Fallback Required for Deferred Deep Linking", "body": "Please ensure you choose <notranslate>**Web Site**</notranslate> as the <notranslate>**FALLBACK TYPE**</notranslate> and inserting the same Branch link into the provided field.
+If you choose <notranslate>**App Install**</notranslate> as the `FALLBACK TYPE`, users not properly routed will be sent to the App Store without the Branch link and deferred deep linking will not occur."
+}
+[/block]

     ## Adding the Agency Tag to Campaign Name

     Only agencies managing advertising campaigns on behalf of a client must prepend their <notranslate>**Agency ID**</notranslate> to the campaign name when creating advertising campaigns for Self-Attributing Networks (SANs).

+    [block:callout]
+{
+  "type": "error",
-    !!! error "Agency ID Required"
+  "title": "Agency ID Required",
-    	Failure to append the campaign name with the <notranslate>**Agency ID**</notranslate> will result in any subsequent conversion not being properly attributed to the responsible agency.
+  "body": "Failure to append the campaign name with the <notranslate>**Agency ID**</notranslate> will result in any subsequent conversion not being properly attributed to the responsible agency."
+}
+[/block]

     ### Finding Your Agency ID